How to Mirror an iPhone with a Chromecast

 To connect your computer to your Chromecast try this:

-- Verify that bother your PC or Mac are on the same wifi network as your Chromecast.
+- Verify that bother your PC or Mac is on the same wifi network as your Chromecast.

 - Using the Chrome browser click on the menu option in the upper right-hand corner.